 make COPD worse.
 It may increase the risk of a flare-up, or

 worse and stay worse.
 Try not to be outside when air pollution levels are high.

 Indoor air pollution.
 Have good

 ventilation in your home to avoid indoor air pollution.

 can lead to COPD.
-But a large study showed that children who were exposed to secondhand smoke were more likely to get emphysema than children who were not exposed.6 And people who are exposed to secondhand smoke for a long
+But a large study showed that children who were exposed to secondhand smoke were more likely to get emphysema than children who weren't exposed.4 And people who are exposed to secondhand smoke for a long

 time are more likely to have breathing problems and respiratory